First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel: Introduction

 \subsection{Relation to previous work}

 Table~\ref{tab:progression} summarizes the progression from~\cite{ZellerCordery2020}.

-From our 2020 paper, we carry forward: (i)~the Motzkin polynomial framework (equation~(\ref{eq:motzkin_compact})); (ii)~the distribution-free character of first-passage combinatorics; and (iii)~the connection to classical fluctuation theory~\cite{Andersen1962,Feller1971}.
-What is new here is: (i)~identification of the Cauchy kernel form for the BTF through systematic model selection; (ii)~determination of the parameters $\mstar(g)$ and $A(g)$ from Monte Carlo fitting; and (iii)~a modified Cauchy kernel extending validity to high anisotropy.
+From our 2020 paper, we carry forward: (i) the Motzkin polynomial framework (equation~\eqref{eq:P1Dmarg}); (ii) the distribution-free character of first-passage combinatorics; and (iii) the connection to classical fluctuation theory~\cite{Feller1971,Andersen1962}.
+What is new here is: (i)~identification of the Cauchy kernel form for the BTF through systematic model selection; (ii)~determination of the parameters $m_x(g)$ and $A(g)$ from Monte Carlo fitting; (iii)~a modified Cauchy kernel extending validity to high anisotropy; and (iv)~extension to oblique incidence via a Legendre-series formula.